jpsca/sqla-wrapper/README.md

     passw_hash = db.Column(db.String(80))
 ```

 In a web application you need to call `db.session.remove()` after each response, and `db.session.rollback()` if an error occurs.
-However, if your application object has `after_request` and `on_exception`
+However, if your application object has an `after_request` and/or an `on_exception`
-decorators, just pass it to automatically make that binding.
+decorator, just pass it to automatically make that binding.
 It works with Bottle's `hook` too.

 ```python
 app = Flask(__name__)